Site Map | Contact | Directory

 Erin Swezey, M.A., M.P.S., coordinates the Student Development Administration internship program and teaches SDAD 564-6: Internship in Student Development Administration I-III and SDAD 579: Capstone Seminar in Student Development Administration.
 She has broad experience in student affairs, including positions as Assistant Director of Residence Life, Director of Campus Ministry, and Director of Community Service/Co-Director of the Center for Values and Service at Loyola College in Maryland.
 In 2001 she was chosen as the Outstanding Administrator of the Year at Saint Joseph’s College of Maine.
 During 2010-2011, she is serving as the interim Director of the SDA program.

-Erica Yamamura, Ph.D., is the graduate project coordinater (MA program) and an assistant professor in the SDA program.
-She teaches SDAD 559: The American Community College, SDAD 578: Student Development Theory, Research and Practice, SDAD: 581: Research and Assessment, and SDAD 595: The Capstone Seminar.
+Erica Yamamura, Ph.D., is the graduate project coordinator (MA degree track) and an associate professor in the SDA program.
+She teaches SDAD 559: The American Community College, SDAD 578: Student Development Theory, Research and Practice, SDAD 579: The Capstone Seminar, SDAD: 591: Research and Assessment, and SDAD 595: Graduate Project in Student Development Administration.
 Dr. Yamamura has worked in academic affairs and student affairs to increase access, diversity, and equity for underrepresented students, including the UCLA Center for Community Learning, UCLA Early Academic Outreach Program, the UCLA Higher Education Research Institute, and UCLA Office of Residential Life.
-In summer 2011, she served as a faculty member in the NASPA NUFP SLI Program.
-This year, she is working on two new research projects.
-She is currently collaborating with colleagues at Santa Clara University to examine 1st generation students’ experiences in Jesuit higher education.
-In addition, she is examining underrepresented students’ graduate student pathways into student affairs.
-She is on pre-tenure sabbatical during fall 2011.
+At Seattle University, she actively engages in community-based learning and research.
+To date, she has partnered with a number of on-campus partners (Division of Student Development, Center for Service and Community Engagement, and the Learning Assistance Programs), open-access institutions in the region (Bellevue College, Cascadia College, South Seattle Community College, and North Seattle Community College), and K-12 (Seattle Public Schools, Middle College High School).

 SU CONTACT | PUBLIC SAFETY | CAREERS | RSS